PapaTutuWawa/custom-xeps/xep-xxxx-communities.md

 In different instant messaging services, users have the options to create collections of group chat venues that are logically linked together.

-This XEP is designed in a modular way, similar to [Mediated Information Exchange].
+This XEP is designed in a modular way, similar to [Mediated Information Exchange](https://xmpp.org/extensions/xep-0369.html).
 As such, this XEP only provided the basics for such groupings.

 ## Design Requirements